Close Menu

 • Follow their lead.
 If your child stops for ten minutes to stare at a beetle, let them.
 That curiosity is exactly what you’re out there to encourage.

 • Don’t rescue every moment.
-If it starts to drizzle, that isn’t a disaster.
+If it starts to drizzle, that’s not a disaster.
 It’s part of the adventure.
-Let your child experience the world as it is, not only when it’s perfectly comfortable.
+Let your child experience the world as it actually is, not only when it’s perfectly comfortable.

 • Leave your phone in your pocket.
 It’s tempting to document everything, but some of the best moments happen when you’re simply present.